Floha258/lepebot/README.md

 - Display Information about twitch-videos posted in chat
 - Answer questions automatically (based on regex), this is also pretty nice for memes
 - Display messages every x seconds
+- Add/remove quotes (mod only), display random quotes for everyone
 - TODO: Purge shortened links automatically
-- TODO: Add/remove/approve quotes, get random quotes
 - TODO: Display information about youtube-videos posted in chat

 # Installation